General Acupuncture

 What Do You Need To Do

-Acupuncture is not advised and may be rejected from treatment if the patient is emotionally unstable, anxious and tense, having a flu or came on an empty stomach.
+Acupuncture is not advised and may be rejected from if the patient is emotionally unstable, anxious and tense, having a flu or came on an empty stomach.

 Physician’s Responsibility